Two killed in shooting at Chicago hospital, including gunman: local media

 CHICAGO (Reuters) - Two people were killed and two others critically wounded in a shooting at a Chicago hospital on Monday, and among the dead was the gunman who started shooting in the parking lot and then burst into the medical facility and opened fire, according to local media.

-A police officer was among those wounded in the shooting on Chicago’s South Side at Mercy Hospital, officials said.
+Officials confirmed that a police officer was among those critically wounded in the shooting on Chicago’s South Side at Mercy Hospital and the Chicago Fire Department on Twitter also said the shooter was dead.

 Police cars and ambulances swarmed the hospital after the shooting.